 Our common stock is listed on the TSX-V and not on any national exchange in the United States.
 Accordingly, investors in the United States may find it more difficult to buy and sell our shares than if our common stock was traded on an exchange in the United States.
-In addition, there is no established trading market for the warrants being offered in this offering.
-Although we have applied for listing our common stock and warrants on the NASDAQ Capital Market, there can be no assurance that our application will be approved.
+Although we have applied for listing our common stock on the NASDAQ Capital Market there can be no assurance that our application will be approved.
 Although our common stock is traded on the OTC Bulletin Board it is an unorganized, inter-dealer, over-the-counter market which provides significantly less liquidity than the NASDAQ Capital Market or other national stock exchange and quotes for stocks included on the OTC Bulletin Board are not listed in the financial sections of newspapers.
 Therefore, prices for securities traded solely on the OTC Bulletin Board may be difficult to obtain and purchasers of our shares may be unable to resell the securities at or near their issue price or at any price.